austingibb/open_hoche/README.md

 # WELCOME TO OPEN HOCHE
-HOCHE stands for Open Hierarchical Object Classification & Heuristics Engine.
+Open HOCHE stands for Open Hierarchical Object Classification & Heuristics Engine.

 Classify anything you want in an open-ended ambiguous fashion.
 Handling ambiguity is part of the design.